ammarsys/portfolio/README.md

 # Portfolio

-This is my perfonal portfolio created with a Flask backend.
-I would like to thank @rolandsfr for helping me with this project.
+This is my perfonal portfolio created with TailwindCSS, and a python flask backend.

 ## Installing & running